UConn vs. Saint Mary's (CA) Predictions & Picks - NCAA Tournament Second Round

 UConn Performance Insights

-- The Huskies have a +467 scoring differential, topping opponents by 13.7 points per game.
-They're putting up 78.7 points per game to rank 28th in college basketball and are giving up 65.0 per outing to rank 41st in college basketball.
+- The Huskies are outscoring opponents by 13.7 points per game with a +467 scoring differential overall.
+They put up 78.7 points per game (28th in college basketball) and allow 65 per contest (41st in college basketball).

-- UConn averages 36.1 rebounds per game (11th in college basketball) while conceding 26.1 per outing to its opponents.
-It outrebounds opponents by 10.0 boards per game.
+- UConn comes out on top in the rebound battle by an average of 10 boards.
+It is pulling down 36.1 rebounds per game (11th in college basketball) compared to its opponents' 26.1 per contest.

-- UConn connects on 9.1 three-pointers per game (29th in college basketball) while shooting 35.9% from deep (88th in college basketball).
-It is making 4.1 more threes per outing than its opponents, who drain 5.0 per game while shooting 30.4%.
+- UConn connects on 4.1 more threes per game than the opposition, 9.1 (29th in college basketball) compared to its opponents' 5.

 Saint Mary's (CA) Performance Insights

-- The Gaels' +383 scoring differential (outscoring opponents by 11.2 points per game) is a result of putting up 71.1 points per game (190th in college basketball) while giving up 59.9 per outing (fifth in college basketball).
+- The Gaels have a +383 scoring differential, topping opponents by 11.2 points per game.
+They're putting up 71.1 points per game, 190th in college basketball, and are allowing 59.9 per contest to rank fifth in college basketball.

 - Saint Mary's (CA) has won the turnover battle on average this season, committing 9.6 per game (17th in college basketball) while forcing 11.8 (185th in college basketball).